-Jul 09, 2019 By Team YoungWonks *
+Jul 10, 2019 By Team YoungWonks *

 Which are the major web hosting providers today?
-This blog takes a look at the leading players in the web hosting market.
+This blog takes a look at the leading players in the website hosting market.
 But before we go into that, let’s first understand what the term web hosting means.

-What is web hosting?
+What is a web hosting?

-Web hosting is a service that lets organizations and individuals post a website or web page on the Internet.
+Web hosting is a service that lets organizations and individuals host a website or web page on the Internet.
 A web host or a web hosting service provider/ platform then is basically an enterprise that offers technologies and services that are required for the website or the webpage to be viewed on the Internet.
 Websites are hosted, i.e. stored, on special computers called servers.
 When Internet users want to view your website, they just have to type the website address or domain into their browser, after which the user’s computer will then direct him/ her to your server and your web pages will be shared with them through the browser.
 Most hosting companies need you to own your domain in order to host with them.
 If you do not have a domain, the hosting companies can help you buy one.

 In other words, web hosting is a basic requirement for any website as it is about the physical location of the website on the Internet; it is a sort of an online storage center for all the information, images, video, and other content that a website is made up of.